zpl-c/librg/README.md

 ### Client

-Client receives a **snapshot of network-culled game world** and calls methods for **creating entities according to what server tells them**.
+Client receives a **snapshot** of network-culled game world and calls methods for creating entities according to what server tells them.
-Moving objects (on the server) may go out of "stream-zone" and client will trigger **entity remove event**, if object is still visible for the player, **update event** will be triggered, it will contain **current server's information** about the object.
+Moving objects (on the server) may go out of "stream-zone" and client will trigger entity `remove` event if object is still visible for the player, `update` event will be triggered, it will contain current server's information about the object.

 ```c
 #define LIBRG_DEBUG